 Side effects of EPO can include occasional headache, abdominal pain, nausea, and loose stools.
 In animal studies, GLA is reported to decrease blood pressure.
 Early results in human studies do not show consistent changes in blood pressure.

-If you are currently being treated with any of the following medications, you should not use omega-6 supplements without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use omega-6 supplements without talking to your health care provider first.

-Blood-thinning medications -- People taking blood-thinning medications, including warfarin (Coumadin) or clopidogrel (Plavix), should not take omega-6 fatty acid supplements without consulting a health care provider.
+Blood-thinning medications: People taking blood thinners, including warfarin (Coumadin) or clopidogrel (Plavix), should not take omega-6 fatty acid supplements without a doctor's supervision.
 Omega-6 and omega-3 fatty acids may increase the risk of bleeding.

-Cyclosporine -- Cyclosporine is a medication used to suppress the immune system after organ transplant.
+Cyclosporine: Cyclosporine is a medication used to suppress the immune system after organ transplantation.
 Taking omega-6 fatty acids with cyclosporine may increase the immunosuppressive effects of this medication.
-It may also protect against kidney damage (a potential side effect from this medication).
+It may also protect against kidney damage, which is a potential side effect from cyclosporine.